 This example shows a (63,53) RS code operating with a 64-QAM modulation scheme.
 This code can correct (63-53)/2 = 5 errors, or it can alternatively correct (63-53) = 10 erasures.
 For each codeword at the output of the 64-QAM demodulator, the receiver determines the six least reliable symbols using the RSCodingGetErasuresExample function.
-The indices that point to the location of these unreliable symbols are passed to the RS decoder via an input to the step method.
+The indices that point to the location of these unreliable symbols are passed as an input to the RS decoder.
 The RS decoder treats these symbols as erasures resulting in an error correction capability of (10-6)/2 = 2 errors per codeword.

 Create a (63,53)

 RSEncoder System object and